Our Additional Programs

 Andrea brings over a decade of experience in education, working with children of diverse ages in various roles, including AMI Montessori Guide, Spanish teacher, preschool caregiver, and humanitarian volunteer.
 Growing up in a family of educators, her passion for teaching began early.
 She attended an Italian-founded school, where she gained rich, multicultural experiences that shaped her approach to education.

-Wool Explorers with Bridgette |FOR ELEMENTARY CHILDREN (1ST-6TH YEAR)
+Sustainable Sewing with Ashley |FOR ELEMENTARY CHILDREN (1ST-6TH YEAR)

 -

-Wednesday, 3:30 - 4:30 pm
+Thursdays 3:30 - 4:30 pm

 -